RasitAyaz/SuperMarioPipes/README.md

 start method creates the stage which includes all scenes and initialize width and height of the stage by 800x600 pixels.

-mainMenu, levels and game methods are used to change the scene and locate panes. game method takes level variable to understand which chapter to read.
+viewMainMenu, viewLevelsScene and viewGameScene methods are used to change the scene and locate panes. game method takes level variable to understand which chapter to read.

-playTransition method is to play the move transition of the ball when the path is complete.
+playPathTransition method is to play the move transition of the ball when the path is complete.

 toggleMusic and toggleAudio methods are used to control music and audio buttons.